 Australian Development Scholarships are now Australia Awards Scholarships

 Australian Leadership Awards Scholarships are now the Australia Awards Leadership Program

 The new names are part of an exciting new phase in the Australia Awards, but they do not in any way alter the conditions of the Awards, or our regard for current scholars and alumni, who are an important part of the Australia Awards.

 The Australia Awards Scholarships are an important component of Australia’s investment in education—the flagship of the Australian aid program.
 They have been an important component of the Australian Government’s efforts to reduce poverty and achieve sustainable development since the 1950s.They provide long term study and professional development opportunities to citizens from developing countries around the globe in line with bilateral and regional agreements.

-Australia Awards Scholarships are administered by AusAID.
-They provide opportunities for all—one of five strategic goals that guide the aid program.
+Australia Awards Scholarships are administered by Department of Foreign Affairs and Trade–Australian Aid.
 They are targeted to provide enhanced leadership, knowledge and technical skills to partner governments, tertiary institutions and strategic organisations that are driving sustainable development.